malramsay64/phd-thesis/04_Machine_Learning/introduction.md

 With a clustering approach,
 the work lies in finding the appropriate descriptors to use for a problem.
-However unlike order parameters, the descriptors are transferable across a wide range of problem descriptions.
+However, unlike order parameters, the descriptors are transferable across a wide range of problem descriptions.
-Machine learning is a tool ideally suited for the identification and classification of molecular crystal structures.
-Able to account for the diversity and complexity of these structures.
+Machine learning is a tool ideally suited for the identification and classification of molecular crystal structures, being able to account for the diversity and complexity of these structures.
 Machine Learning accelerates research by taking care of the tedious time consuming elements